 Overall, TMS shows great potential for use in addiction treatment.
 It can reduce drug cravings and substance use while addressing comorbid conditions like depression and anxiety.
 However, incorporating TMS into standard addiction treatment practices will require collaboration among researchers, clinicians, and policy-makers to ensure that this promising modality becomes accessible to those who need it most.

-If you or someone you know is seeking innovative approaches to addiction treatment, consider exploring TMS therapy at Neuro Wellness Spa.
-Take the first step towards a brighter future and contact Neuro Wellness Spa today for a consultation.
+If you or someone you know is seeking innovative approaches to addiction treatment, consider exploring TMS therapy or more common alternatives such as psychiatric medications and talk therapy at Neuro Wellness Spa.
+Take the first step towards a brighter future and contact Neuro Wellness Spa today for a psychiatric consultation.